-This fall, I am presenting my first ever online class.
-The class is open for 6 working participants and 20 observers.
+This spring, I am presenting a new online class.
+The class is open for 10 working participants.
+You can also join as an observer.
 As a working participant, you will follow the class with your own dog (one dog per working spot) and post video for the entire class to see.
-I will of course comment on your videos and help you through all the lessons.
+Thomas and I will of course comment on your videos and help you through all the lessons.
 The observers get to read and watch all material from me, watch all the posted videos, ask questions and join in on the discussions.
 This is a foundation class, much like the one we do IRL at home.
 It will be great for anyone wanting to get the most out of reward based methods.
 There is also the option of buying access to just one of the lessons.
 With that option, you can read the text and watch all videos, but questions and discussion is restricted to the participants and observers that follow the whole course.

-The class will run from October 3rd to January 9th.
+The class will run from March 5th.
 A new lesson with text, video and homework will be posted every other Monday, for a total of 7 lessons.
 Every lesson has a theme, these are the themes that we will cover in the 7 lessons:

 - Play!
 How to get your dog to tug with you and how to use playtime to teach your dog invaluable lessons for future training.